 - Tell Me More About MagikFlame Electric Fireplaces – Since MagikFlame are the only fireplace on the market to have realistic 3D Holoflame technology, this section will tell you everything you need to know about these powerful fireplaces.

 What Types of Non-Electric Fireplaces Are There?

 n this section, we will cover all the types of fireplaces that don’t run on electricity that you might already have in your living room.
 This can be a wood or a gas fireplace.
 We will also talk about whether they are something that you can do an electric fireplace conversion on them if that is what you have in your home.

 First, here are the wood fireplace types:

 - Fireplaces With An Open Hearth – The most common type of wood-fuel fireplace is the open-hearth fireplace.
 These are typical fireplaces with a large open firebox for you to build up logs to burn.
 These are the least energy-efficient.
 They go through a large amount of wood while keeping a home warm.
 When installing electric inserts to convert them, these are the easiest to install them in because they slide right into the existing firebox.
 As long as the firebox is clean and nothing is inside, then the electric insert should fit in without any problems or extra work needed.

 - Enclosed Fireplace – An enclosed fireplace is one where the hearth isn’t open.
 Instead, it is completely enclosed, usually with a glass door on the front.
 For some of these systems, the heat output is actually a bit better due to more efficient burning of the wood.
-If you completely remove these fireplaces, you should be able to install an electric fireplace insert into the wall cavity that is leftover.
+If you completely remove these fireplaces, you should be able to install the perfect electric fireplace insert into the wall cavity that is leftover.

 - Fireplace Insert – Not to be confused with the electric inserts, these are fireplace inserts that are to turn an open hearth fireplace into an enclosed fireplace that still burns wood.
 People usually do this to make it slightly more efficient.
 Because these are inserts themselves, removing them should allow them to install an insert just like an enclosed fireplace.